1 (205) 386-6182 info@fertilizerforless.com

 How to Create the Perfect Growing Environment for Venus Fly Traps

 Creating the perfect growing environment for Venus Fly Traps is essential for keeping them healthy and happy.
+Light, water and humidity must closely match their natural environment.
 Here are some tips to help you create the ideal environment for your Venus Fly Trap.

 Light: Venus Fly Traps need plenty of bright, indirect sunlight.
 Place your plant in a south-facing window or outdoors in a shady spot.
 If you don’t have access to natural sunlight, you can use a grow light.